 Some outfits can overlap all three, but the intent behind each style is different.

-Why Glitchwear Is Emerging Beyond Cyberpunk
+Why glitch-coded apparel Is Emerging Beyond Cyberpunk

-Glitchwear reflects how people actually experience the future now: through digital personas, visual overload, AI-generated aesthetics, social identities, and internet-driven self-expression.
+glitch-coded apparel reflects how people actually experience the future now: through digital personas, visual overload, AI-generated aesthetics, social identities, and internet-driven self-expression.

 That makes it feel newer and more culturally aligned with the current moment than classic cyberpunk fashion alone.
 It is less about imagining a dystopian world and more about wearing your signal inside the one we already live in.

-Final Verdict: Glitchwear vs Cyberpunk
+Final Verdict: glitch-coded apparel vs Cyberpunk

 If you want something darker, more dystopian, and more sci-fi narrative-driven, cyberpunk fashion may be the better fit.